neil-edelman/boxes/readme.md

 Indices \[`i0`, `i1`\) of `a` will be replaced with a copy of `b`\.

  * Parameter: _b_
-   Can be null, which acts as empty, but cannot be `a`\.
+   Can be null, which acts as empty, but cannot overlap with `a`\.
  * Return:
    Success\.
  * Exceptional return: realloc, ERANGE